CryptoBlock00/Coinex/README.md

 # NOTICE

-The included collection of scripts is _not_ for coinex.com, but for the (now out of business) site coinex.pw.
+*The included collection of scripts is _not_ for coinex.com, but for the (now out of business) site coinex.pw.

-There is no association between myself and any "coinex" site.
+*There is no association between myself and any "coinex" site.

-THIS CODE IS PROBABLY NOT WHAT YOU ARE LOOKING FOR.
+*THIS CODE IS PROBABLY NOT WHAT YOU ARE LOOKING FOR.

-I am keeping it here for archival purposes.
+*I am keeping it here for archival purposes.

-Coinex
+COINEX
 ======

 A collection of scripts for the coinex cryptocurrency trading platform.